OdinBurntwaffle/capeTrader/README.md

 1. Part 1: Targetting gorpa-masorpa plus putting together and trading the relevant items.
 This takes me about 10 seconds to complete.
 (Involves outgoing packet 0x036)

 2. Part 2: Waiting for the dialog menu to pop up and become usable.
-This takes about 3 seconds and can't be controlled by the player.
+This takes about 1 second and can't be controlled by the player.
 (Involves the incoming 0x034 packet.)

 3. Part 3: Navigating the menu to confirm and augment your cape.
 This takes me 2-3 seconds to confirm.
 (Involves 2 outgoing 0x05B packets)